 Additional recommendations for coursework

 When planning remaining undergraduate courses, we encourage applicants to complete more mathematics.
 Students planning to apply to the PhD program should consider coursework in real analysis, though you may take this as part of your graduate study.
 Most of our successful applicants have taken courses in differential equations, real analysis, number theory, and/or advanced algebra.
 Additional credits in the biological sciences are also desirable.

 Prerequisites may be taken at any accredited higher education institution, including accredited community colleges or online courses from accredited schools that provide grades for the courses.
 Taking them pass/fail or credit/no credit is not acceptable.

-The majority of the courses by the time of application.
+The majority of the prerequisite courses should be completed by the time of application.
 If you are taking any remaining courses in the autumn in which you apply, make sure this is indicated in your transcript or statement of purpose and we will follow up if needed.
 If you have not taken the majority of prerequisites, it is unlikely you will be considered a competitive applicant.
 If you plan to complete a remaining course in the spring, you may still apply, but the lack of grades will impact your application.
 Prerequisites cannot be completed after starting the program.

 If you are a UW student planning to take MATH/STAT 394 at the University of Washington, the course is usually closed to non-majors.
 However, this course may have better openings for non-majors during Summer quarter.
 If space is available after the first day of the quarter, non-majors may contact the instructor for permission to register for the course.
-Because of the potential challenges of enrolling in this course, a possible online alternative to MATH/STAT 394 would be Introduction to Probability Theory offered by the University of Illinois.
+Because of the potential challenges of enrolling in this course, a possible online alternative is Introduction to Probability Theory offered by the University of Illinois.
 Applicants are also encouraged to find and take other alternative courses, using the above guidelines for determining equivalency.